-Here’s a list of some of the emotional benefits of doing physical activity every day:
+Here’s a list of some of the emotional benefits that children get from doing physical activity every day:

-- Strengthens their self-esteem and trust that they don’t need to be extremely good at a game to have lots of fun playing with others
+- Strengthens their self-esteem and trust since it teaches them that they don’t need to be extremely good at a game to have lots of fun playing with others.

 - Encourages them to try different things, persevering when encountering a new task.

 - Boosts their confidence and their feelings of accomplishment and self-mastery.